beansai/beans-tutorials/dynamic-routes-optimization/what-if-routes-computations/README.md

 - include_multi_day_window_stops (optional)
   - Default to false would remove the stops from request (and not from route) where the gap between deliver_from and deliver_by is more than 24 hours.
 This is to guard against the situation where a stop may be fulfilled anytime within the next 5 days, for instance.
   - If this is set to true, such stops would be included in the route computation, and the system would currently attempt to honor that stop within the single day
+- include_open_stops_outside_current_date (optional)
+  - default is false.
+  - if it is true, all the stops that are still "open" would be included in the what-if computations.
+  - If it is false, then, a stop where deliver_from_str and deliver_by_str that does not intersect with the current local date time will NOT be included.

 **Response Example**
 ```json